-We did not recognize any accruals for the actions described below on our Condensed Consolidated Balance Sheets as of March 31, 2018 and December 31, 2017, as we did not believe losses were probable.
-Litigation Related to Sofosbuvir
+We did not recognize any accruals for the actions described below in our Condensed Consolidated Balance Sheets as of June 30, 2018 and December 31, 2017, as we did not believe losses were probable.
+Litigation Related to Sofosbuyir

 In January 2012, we acquired Pharmasset, Inc. (Pharmasset).
 Through the acquisition, we acquired sofosbuvir, a nucleotide analog that acts to inhibit the replication of the hepatitis C virus (HCV).
 In December 2013, we received approval from U.S. Food and Drug Administration (FDA) for sofosbuvir, now known commercially as Sovaldi.
 Sofosbuvir is also included in all of our marketed HCV products.
 We have received a number of contractual and intellectual property claims regarding sofosbuvir.
-While we have carefully considered these claims both prior to and following the acquisition and believe they are without merit, we cannot predict the ultimate outcome of such claims or range of loss, except where stated otherwise herein.
+While we have carefully considered these claims both prior to and following the acquisition and believe they are without merit, we cannot predict the ultimate outcome of such claims or range of loss.